SukkoPera/Plus4MultiExpander/README.md

 ### Audio Mixer
 Since multiple audio cards might be plugged into the expander, sending their outputs to the `AUDIO_IN` pin, I added a passive mixer circuit to the expander.

 This is constituted by resistors R1/R2/R3 and unfortunately it might have the side effect of lowering the output volume.
-To avoid this, you can enable sound output on a single connector: just replace the above with a **single** 0 ohm resistor depending on which slot you want to enable: R1 for CN2, R2 for CN3 and R3 for CN4.
+To avoid this, you can enable sound output on a single connector: just mount a **single** 0 ohm resistor depending on which slot you want to enable: R1 for CN2, R2 for CN3 and R3 for CN4.

 ### Standoffs
 I recommend mounting standoffs to keep the board straight: holes diameter is M2 and the recommended height is around 12 mm.

+## Compatibility
+Of course, the new connector means losing compatibility with all the existing boards.
+While that might make the whole thing sound crazy, it is not as bad as it seems: in the past years I have redesigned most of the C16/+4 expansion boards that are still relevant, and released all of those with an open source license.
+Therefore, it is generally a quick and easy job to update them with the new connector and release 44-pin versions.
+I have already done it with the following:
+- OpenC16Cart
+- PlusVIA
+- ReSeed
+- SoundX

+I have also made a 44-pin version of ytmytm's TCBM2SD.

+I will slowly port other projects to the new connector as I have a need for them, but feel free to send me a request if you want something particular to be done, or just fork the project and do it yourself!
+That's the whole point of open source stuff and, as I said, it is generally an easy job.

+In line of principle, it is also possible to make adapters between the two connectors, but of course the old-to-new variant is subject to the unavailability of the 50-pin connector.
+Nevertheless, I had [a go at it](https://github.com/SukkoPera/44to50).

 ## Releases
 If you want to get this board produced, you are recommended to get [the latest release](https://github.com/SukkoPera/Plus4MultiExpander/releases) rather than the current git version, as the latter might be under development and is not guaranteed to be working.